 \section{Compatibility with the cup product}

 Assume that $X$ is compact and Cohen-Macaulay.
-In view of Theorem~\ref{ASmainthm} and Theorem~\ref{thm:resol} we have that
+In view of \cite[Theorem~1.2]{AS} and Theorem~\ref{thm:resol} we have that

+cf.\ the introduction.
 Now we make these Dolbeault isomorphisms explicit in a slightly different way than in the previous section: We adopt in this section the standard definition of \v{C}ech cochain groups so that now

 for a sheaf $\F$ on $X$ and a locally finite open cover $\V=\{V_{\alpha}\}$.